OpenEvalProject/evals/manuscripts/elife-51581/v1/manuscript.md

 ![Figure 11.](https://cdn.elifesciences.org/articles/51581/elife-51581-fig11-v1.jpg)

-**Figure 11.:** Ruta and Coates, 2007; Schoch, 2019).Hypothesis on haematopoietic activity is herein contextualised.
+**Figure 11.:** Hypothesis on haematopoietic activity is herein contextualised.
 Black silhouettes represent the taxa studied.
 Crosses (†) have been attributed to fossil taxa.

 On the contrary, the metaphyseal trabecular meshes in the limb bones of Metoposaurus, Seymouria and Discosauriscus all exhibit the same fan-like pattern of longitudinal trabeculae.
 This implies that the growth plate comprised longitudinal columns of hypertrophic cells where endochondral ossification occurred through columnar cartilage-to-bone substitution (Francillon-Vieillot et al., 1990; Kronenberg, 2003) as seen in turtles and crocodiles (e.g. Haines, 1938; Haines, 1942), lepidosaurs (e.g. Haines, 1969), dinosaurs (De Ricqlès, 1968; Horner et al., 2000; Horner et al., 2001), birds (e.g. Horner et al., 2001) and mammals (e.g. Jacenko et al., 1993; Figure 11).
 Although this fan-like trabecular configuration can be greatly remodelled in extant amniotes, it is only slightly remodelled here in the adult Seymouria and subadult Discosauriscus (Figures 8 and 9).